susanodii/Glasp/Glasp.md

   **How does Glasp summerize a video**

   Glasp summarizes a video using artificial intelligence (AI) algorithms.
-This AI search for the key points in the visual and audio content of a video and then, generateS and converts these keys points to text.
+This AI search for the key points in the visual and audio content of a video and then generates and converts these keys points to text.

   **Is it possible to customize the summary generated by Glasp**

-  yes it is, you can do this by selecting the points you want to customize, copy the generated texts  and finally, customize it in your text editor.
+  Yes it is possible.
+You can do this by selecting the points you want to customize, copy the generated texts  and finally, customize it in your text editor.

-  **Does Glasp work with all YouTube videos?**
+  **Does Glasp work with all YouTube videos ?**

   No, it does not due to the fact that some videos are not compatible with the tool.
 Furthermore, Glasp may not be able to generate accurate summary for videos with poor audio and video quality.